bevyengine/rfcs/rfcs/41-ui-navigation.md

 The current focus position is represented as a trail of breadcrumb active focusables and the currently focused focusable.

-This is reflected into the `NavEvent::FocusChanged` event.
+This is visible in the `NavEvent::FocusChanged` event.
 When going from a focusable to another, the navigation system emits a `FocusChanged` event, the event contains two lists of entities: